Monthly Archives: July 2016

 I know that this doesn’t follow the theme of my blog, but I work at a University and often hear parents and students wondering how to save money on text books.
 So I thought I would give some quick tips and links:

 - Buy textbooks through online sellers – where you can normally get great prices.

 - Rent your text books – Usually cheaper and they are always returnable.

 - Buy e-texts – usually cheaper – but they may have only a 6 month life span

 My Best Advice – Buy your texts online and sell them back online – this is usually how you end up getting the best deal for your money.
 Lowest price to buy, and highest return when you sell them.

 This company is a one stop shop.
 They sell textbooks (new and used), rent text books, rent etexts, and will buy back books as well.

-Here are some more generic websites that sell textbooks to look for your books as well:
+Here are some more generic websites that sell textbooks that you can use to look for your books as well:

 A great place to find cheaper books.
 College students get 6 months of free Amazon Prime which includes free shipping, and all kinds of electronic media.
 If you click the logo to go to Amazon you will get a $5 credit as well.